-The Ministry will establish an approved approach to communication and consultation to support the framework and facilitate the effective application of risk management.
+The Ministry will establish an approved approach to communication and consultation to support the Framework and facilitate the effective application of risk management.

 Communication involves sharing information with targeted audiences.
 The consultation also involves participants providing feedback with the expectation that it will contribute to and shape decisions or other activities.
-Communication and consultation methods and content should reflect the expectations of stakeholders, where relevant.
+Communication and consultation methods and content should reflect stakeholders' expectations where relevant.

-Communication and consultation should be timely and ensure that relevant information is collected, collated, synthesised and shared, appropriate, and that feedback is provided, and improvements are made.
+Communication and consultation should be timely; relevant information should be collected, collated, synthesised, shared, and appropriate; feedback should be provided, and improvements should be made.